Skip to main content

 Definition

-Calculated on engaged sessions only, where widget is integrated.
+Calculated on engaged sessions only with at least one widget loaded.

-JOIN definition: sessions with a single page view among engaged sessions.
+JOIN definition: sessions with a single page view among engaged sessions with at least one widget loaded

 All non-engaged sessions (< 10s, 0 key events, 1 page).